sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/testing_extensions.md

 # Testing a pull request

-When submitting a pull request, there are a few tests you'll need to pass before the request can be reviewd.
+When submitting a pull request, there are a few tests you'll need to pass before the request can be reviewed.
 These tests runs logical tests that we author to make sure our code runs as expected.

 ## What are the tests?
 - **Prettier** is responsible for mostly visual choices like if we have a line of code that's longer than 70 characters, it will fail.
-This has nothing to do with the truthiness of the code, more of a stylistic choice we make as a team to make sure we all use the same standard
+This has nothing to do with the correctness of the code, more of a stylistic choice we make as a team to make sure we all use the same standard.
 - **eslint** is similar but more so focused on the logic aspect of the code.
-We use eslint to avoid bad patterns which otherwise stylistically make sense but potentially buggy code
+We use eslint to avoid bad patterns which otherwise stylistically make sense but lead to potentially buggy code
 - **Husky** ([link](https://typicode.github.io/husky/#/)) and **Semantic Pull Requests** ([link](https://github.com/zeke/semantic-pull-requests)) ensure your commit messages have enough semantic information to be able to trigger a release.
-For example, `feat:` tag is for new feature
+For example, `feat:` tag is for new features.
-- **Mocha**, a JavaScript text framework for Node.js, is responsible for running unit tests.
+- **Mocha**, a JavaScript test framework for Node.js, is responsible for running unit tests.
 We use mocha directly to author our tests, so the vscode module is not available to the test environment.
-If your code requires the use of the VS Code API (the config file for example), one of the options is to switch from mocha to [vscode-test](https://code.visualstudio.com/api/working-with-extensions/testing-extension)
+If your code requires the use of the VS Code API (the config file for example), one of the options is to switch from mocha to [vscode-test](https://code.visualstudio.com/api/working-with-extensions/testing-extension).
 - Update README.md and manifest accordingly

 ## Run the following commands before submitting your Pull Request:
-1. `npm run prettier` : applies the prettier to your code
+1. `npm run prettier` : applies prettier to your code
 1. `npm run prettier-check`: checks if your code is passing the prettier checks
-1. `npm run eslint`: checks if your code submitting code is passing the eslint checks
+1. `npm run eslint`: checks if your code is passing the eslint checks

 ## After the Pull Request has been submitted: